DrItanium/hitagimon/README.md

 2. chipset - The code which is used to interact with the memory mapped io provided by the 1284p based chipset through a very clean C++ interface which is leveraged by sys.
 3. sys - Implementations of the system specific routines required by newlibc (sbrk, read, write, etc)
 4. cortex - Wrapper classes around C library functionality plus anything else that C++ makes easier
-5. program - The DOOM source code + hitagimain
+5. clips - The clips source code
+6. doom - The doom source code left around in case I figure out why errors were happening (could be the compiler)
+7. reference - NINDY source code reference
+8. clp - Demo programs written in CLIPS to try out different features

 Hitagimon does not use the system procedure table at this point and is closer to an arduino program in its design.
 This choice was made due to the fact that there is no operating system nor indirect services that I have to insulate from the